1688168/Codes/Patterns.md

   - when dealing with max-min relationship
   a. ii is min, find max (two pointers) -> O(N)
   b. ii is max. min is all from the right
+  - Try ii be the min or max to solve

 - [2262] H: count unique chars in subarray (duplicates counted as 1)
 - [2281] H: Sum of Total Strength of Wizards
   - Strength: min(in subarray) \* sum(subarray)